Curricular ItemsPosted: Thursday, April 20, 2017

 CHE 305 Physical Chemistry I. Prerequisites: CHE 202, CHE 301, and PHY 112; prerequisite or corequisite: MAT 263; or instructor permission.
 Fundamental concepts in thermodynamics and equilibria of matter and polymer solutions.
 Topics include zero, first, second, and third laws of thermodynamics, thermochemistry, chemical equilibrium, phase diagrams, and the equilibrium of phase change, ideal vs. real solutions, polymer science, and thermodynamic analysis of polymeric solutions.
 Offered fall semester, beginning fall 2017.

-CHE 307 Physical Chemistry Laboratory I. Prerequisites: CHE 204, CHE 301, and CWP 102; prerequisite or corequisite: CHE 305.
+CHE 307 Physical Chemistry I Lab.
+Prerequisites: CHE 204, CHE 301, and CWP 102; prerequisite or corequisite: CHE 305.
 Thermodynamic studies on the properties of solids, liquids, and gases, including polymer solutions, using modern techniques.
 Laboratory experiments include treatment and analysis of raw data, morphology of polymers, thermogravimetric analysis of solids, heat of combustion of solids, heat of reactions’ solutions, heat of sorption of gases into polymers, heat of evaporation of liquids, heat capacities of gases and solid-liquid phase equilibrium.
 Using the literature and practice in recording and disseminating data collected using an electronic notebook, organizing and writing a scientific report.
 Offered fall semester, beginning fall 2017.

 FTT 310 Sewn Products Industry.
 Prerequisite: FTT 306.
 Overview of organization and government regulations of fashion business selection of raw materials; designing and pattern development; sizing and evaluation of fit; manufacturing process, quality specifications, and relationship between cost and quality.
 Offered every semester, beginning fall 2017.